 EE home broadband is unlimited and does not feature usage caps.

 Some of the cheapest Sky deals have a monthly usage limit.
 Sky is not clear about what charges may be incurred, but says: “customers have the ability to set their own alerts for when they are getting close to their usage limits.
-More information is available in this guide.”
+More information is available in our online help guide.”

 None of the TalkTalk deals currently available have a data usage limit.